 In its application for CDP 4-00-199, the City submitted a Biological Analysis by Vince Semonsen, consulting biologist for the City of Carpinteria, dated October 25, 2000.
-The analysis indicates that the subject beach is known to provide potential habitat for several endangered species and species of concern including: Western Snowy Plover, California grunion, Pismo Clams, and possibly the Globose Dune Beetle.
+The analysis indicates that the subject beach is known to provide potential habitat for several endangered species and species of concern including: Western Snowy Plover, California grunion, Pismo Clams, and potentially the Globose Dune Beetle.
 The analysis also indicates that disturbance of the beach habitat from construction, maintenance, and demolition of the proposed berm on an annual basis may result in several potential impacts to biological resources on site and that such impacts may be minimized through proper mitigation measures and monitoring.
 The report states:

-This letter identifies several potential impacts to the fauna known to utilize the Carpinteria City Beach (1,500 lineal feet of beach) during the construction and smoothing of a winter sand berm...Western Snowy Plovers are known to utilize the City Beach.
-To prevent any possible impacts to the birds a qualified biologist is hired to survey the beach prior to both the winter berm construction and the spring smoothing work...California grunion come on to the City Beach to breed during periods of high tides.
-This activity is monitored and if a "run" has occurred there is no moving of beach sand for at least a two week period...Pismo clams are found along the beach and appear to be increasing in numbers.
+This letter identifies several potential impacts to the fauna known to utilize the Carpinteria City Beach (1,500 lineal feet of beach) during the construction and smoothing of a winter sand berm...
+Western Snowy Plovers are known to utilize the City Beach.
+To prevent any possible impacts to the birds a qualified biologist is hired to survey the beach prior to both the winter berm construction and the spring smoothing work...
+California grunion come on to the City Beach to breed during periods of high tides.
+This activity is monitored and if a "run" has occurred there is no moving of beach sand for at least a two week period...
+Pismo clams are found along the beach and appear to be increasing in numbers.
 During the construction of the sand berm a biologist is onsite watching for any impacts to the clams.
-The clams generally reside in the surf zone below where the bulldozers will be working and are not expected to be impacted...An evaluation for the presence of the globose dune beetle is recommended and will be conducted just prior to this year's winter work.
+The clams generally reside in the surf zone below where the bulldozers will be working and are not expected to be impacted...
+An evaluation for the presence of the globose dune beetle is recommended and will be conducted just prior to this year's winter work.

-The City submitted a second letter from Mr. Semonsen, dated February 28, 2001, reporting the results of biological monitoring before, during, and after the construction of the Winter 2000-2001 berm.
-The letter states that no Western Snowy Plovers or Pismo Clams were seen, and that construction of the berm avoided grunion runs.
-The letter also addresses the presence of globose dune beetles:
+In past applications (and in the present application), the City has submitted letters from the biologist retained to monitor the berm construction, maintenance, and removal.
+The letters submitted as part of the subject application report the results of biological monitoring before, during, and after the construction of the winter berm from years 2011-2015.
+Biological monitoring letters from 1995-2010 were submitted with previous permit applications.
+The letters generally state that no Western Snowy Plovers or Pismo Clams were seen, and that construction of the berm avoided grunion runs.
+One letter from 2001 addresses the presence of globose dune beetles:

 Prior to the berm work I looked for the endangered globose dune beetle (Coelus globosus), a small, fossorial insect that inhabits coastal dunes of California and Northern Baja California.
 Several dune beetles were found in the vegetated portions of the beach near the homes and the beach access routes; they were identified as the more common Coelus ciliatus.
-Dune beetles are found primarily within vegetated dune systems, with the C. ciliatus occupying more disturbed dune systems.
+Dune beetles are found primarily within vegetated dune systems, with the

+C. ciliatus occupying more disturbed dune systems.
 The vegetated portions of the City beach were not affected by the berm work.